andreirtaylor/securedchat/README.md

 ![](assets/Client.png)

-The client must be commence the connection and once the server sees the connection a bidirectional channel is created between the client and the server.
+The client must initiate the connection and once the server sees the connection a bidirectional channel is created between the client and the server.

 ### Security options